-In this section, we will discuss specifics of analysis when meta-analysis is aimed at later stage, and perform simple meta-analysis of two data sets.
-Let us start with arranging two data sets - basically, we will use cleaned data from the GWA exercise you did in section 5 (Genome-wide association analysis, page 53), and split that is two parts.
+Let us start with arranging two data sets which could then be used for metaanalysis.
+Basically, we will use cleaned data from the GWA exercise you did in section 5 (Genome-wide association analysis, page 53), and split that is two parts.